-- Preview Email Newsletter

 WASHINGTON, July 11 -- DisposeRx, Inc. submitted a public comment letter to the U.S. Department of Health and Human Services (HHS) advocating for immediate amendments to the Opioid Analgesic Risk Evaluation and Mitigation Strategy (OA REMS).
 The letter addresses the ongoing regulatory barriers limiting pharmacists' ability to offer effective at-home drug disposal solutions.

-William Simpson, President & CEO of DisposeRx, expressed appreciation for HHS's deregulatory efforts while urging prompt a more ST
+William Simpson, President & CEO of DisposeRx, expressed appreciation for HHS's deregulatory efforts while urging prompt action to enhance medication safety.
+"We applaud yo more ST

 FTC and DOJ Urged to Combat Ticketing Marketplace Abuses (10)